Make-School-Courses/FEW-1.2-JavaScript-Foundations/final-assessment.md

 ## Question 10 - Show completed/not completed tasks (10pts)

-Add a method `showCompleted(completion)` this method takes a boolean `completion`, when true it displays all of the completed tasks false and it shows the not completed tasks.
+Add a method `showCompleted(completion)` this method takes a boolean `completion`, when true it displays all of the completed tasks, false and it shows the not completed tasks.
 The method should loop through the list and call `toString()` on each task that matches the completion param.

 Bonus: Give completion a default value of true so it shows all completed tasks when the paramter is not present.